react-cosmos/react-cosmos/docs/README.md

 ## Control panel

 The [props panel](https://twitter.com/ReactCosmos/status/1139838627976843264) allows you to manipulate component props visually by default.
-But you can also get a custom controls panel by defining the controls by hand in your fixtures.
+But you can also get a custom control panel by defining the UI controls by hand in your fixtures.

 ### `useValue`